 Asian TYA Network aims to understand the current situation of TYA (Theatre for Young Audiences) in East and Southeast Asia, also to connect TYA professionals of the region for promoting TYA within Asia and to develop long-term relationships and co-operation across countries.
-Asian TYA Network started in 2016, it is hosted by ACO Okinawa (host of ricca ricca*festa) and co-hosted by the Japan Foundation Asia Center.
+Asian TYA Network started in 2016, it is hosted by ACO Okinawa (host of ricca ricca*festa) and co-hosted by the Japan Foundation Asia Center (In 2018, the programme received the support from the Japan Foundation Asia Center).

 Recently, the interest and recognition of TYA (Theatre for Young Audiences) has been growing in many regions across Asia, with arts organisations starting more activities for children and young people, and several new TYA festivals launching.